 Rising Scholars Mentors are college students at Kent State University at East Liverpool and Kent State University at Salem who cultivate supportive relationships with younger students in Columbiana County.
 These students must qualify for program participation by maintaining strong academic performance and demonstrating a record of community outreach through school-based mentoring in eligible districts.
 They are awarded scholarships eligible for renewal on a biannual basis and receive wages for their work during the school year.

 Aspiring mentors must want to develop nurturing relationships with younger students.
 Mentors must be willing to listen, to be curious and open to discovery.
 Rather than molding young people, mentors seek to explore choices with them and discover along with their mentees what paths they wish to take.
 Mentors offer models of successful behavior to their mentees, but do not seek to impose upon them their own judgments and values.

-To participate in the Rural Scholars Program as a mentor, you must:
+To participate in the Rising Scholars Program as a mentor, you must:

-- be willing to commit to full participation in the program and have the time to do so for one full school year starting in summer of 2017.
+- be willing to commit to full participation in the program and have the time to do so for one full school year starting in summer.

 - maintain a preferred minimum GPA of 3.0 (but if yours is at least 2.5, you should definitely apply!).

 - be enrolled at Kent State's Salem or East Liverpool campuses as a student, full-time preferred.